iclr-blogposts/2024/_posts/2024-05-07-double-descent-demystified.md

 The test loss will not diverge if any of the three required factors are absent.
 What could cause that?
 One way is if small-but-nonzero singular values do not appear in the training data features.
 One way to accomplish this is by setting all singular values below a selected threshold to exactly 0.
 To test our understanding, we independently ablate all small singular values in the training features.
-Sepcifically, as we run the ordinary linear regression fitting process, and as we sweep the number of training data, we also sweep different singular value cutoffs and remove all singular values of the training features $X$ below the cutoff ([Fig 2](#fig_factor_1_small_singular_values)).
+Specifically, as we run the ordinary linear regression fitting process, and as we sweep the number of training data, we also sweep different singular value cutoffs and remove all singular values of the training features $X$ below the cutoff ([Fig 2](#fig_factor_1_small_singular_values)).